t2b

 String Encoding(s): cp932, UTF-8

-The t2b format is a structured binary configuration format used by 3DS Level-5 games for storing named entries containing typed values, configuring naerly all data within the games e.g. Items, Yo-kai, Quests, Maps etc. It most likely stands for text 2 binary as it’s the compiled version of a plaintext format which will be covered in a different page.
-After the 3DS era of Level-5’s engine, t2b files began to be superseeded by RDBN files of which we only know the compiled format of.
+t2b’s are structured binary configuration files used by 3DS Level-5 games for storing named entries containing typed values, configuring naerly all data within the games e.g. Items, Yo-kai, Quests, Maps etc. It most likely stands for text 2 binary as it’s the compiled version of a plaintext format which will be covered in a different page.
+After the 3DS era of Level-5’s engine, t2b files began to be superseeded by RDBN files of which we aren’t aware of any similar plaintext format.

 Footer